ErpNetDocs/tech/modules/crm/sales/sales-concepts/determining-algorithms/determine-payment-account-in-sales-order.md

-# Determine payment account in sales order
+# Determine payment account in sales orders

 The algorithm for the determination of the payment account in the sales order is the following: